kubeadapt/kubeadapt-helm/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of KubeAdapt and its ecosystem seriously.
+We take the security of Kubeadapt and its ecosystem seriously.
 If you believe you have found a security vulnerability, please report it by opening a security advisory:

 1. Go to the Security tab of this repository
 2. Click on "Report a vulnerability"